-We inspected this roof, and the roof inspection was performed after there was an insurance claim filed.
-Another roofing contractor handled the claim previously and it did not go well.
+We inspected this roof, and the roof inspection was performed after an insurance claim was filed.
+Another roofing contractor handled the claim previously, and it did not go well.
 The owner has a tarp on the roof and wants to talk about getting the leaks to stop and possibly doing a roof replacement.
 Take a look at this inspection of the roof.

 Table of contentsShow Table of ContentsHide